 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115 ("SFAS No. 159").
 SFAS No. 159 allows companies the choice to measure many financial instruments and certain other items at fair value.
 This gives a company the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-We are currently reviewing the impact of SFAS No. 159 on our financial statements and expect to complete this evaluation in fiscal 2007.
+SFAS No. 159 is effective for fiscal years beginning after November 15, 2007 (September 1, 2008 for us).
+We are currently reviewing the impact of SFAS No. 159 on our financial statements.